Leeseoyeon12rl/24_ML_CourseProject/README.md

 '''

-How to run the model
+How to run the model:
 1.Download mon_standard.pkl and unmon_standard10_3000.pkl
 2. Execute ClosedWorld_monitored.ipynb.
 3. Execute OpenWorld_multiclass_classification.ipynb.
 Then you will get mon_standard_withlabel.pkl, unmon_standard10_3000_withlabel.pkl, and combined_dataset.pkl.